WHAT DO WE DO?

 Have a look at the 2022 annual review to see what we have been working on.

 We run unique courses and events tailored to the needs of legal aid practitioners.
 Our Annual Conference gives practitioners an opportunity to question politicians and senior officials from the MoJ and LAA, as well as keep up-to-date on best practice on legal aid and developments in law and policy.
-This year our Conference will be held in London in October.
+We held our 2024 Conference in person at Herbert Smith Freehills on 8th November.

 We also run regular supervision courses to ensure practitioners can comply with the Civil and Criminal Legal Aid contracts.
-For more information on this course and our other training work visit Training and support
+For more information on this course visit the Training and Support area on our website.

 If your organisation has a particular training need, do contact us so to discuss developing a bespoke training course.